 The new case is In re Western Mohegan Tribe and Nation of New York, 12-12252, U.S. Bankruptcy Court, Northern District of New York (Albany).
 The prior case was Western Mohegan Tribe and Nation of New York, 12-09292, U.S. Bankruptcy Court, Northern District of Illinois (Chicago).

 Residential Capital LLC had the unfortunate distinction of being the second company inside one week where the bankruptcy judge refused to approve a bonus program for senior executives, for reasons Bloomberg Law’s Lee Pacchia and Bloomberg News bankruptcy columnist Bill Rochelle discuss on their video and podcast.
-The video also covers the multi-billion dollar fraudulent transfer suit going to trial in October against Verizon Communications Inc. (VZ) To see the video, click here.
+The video also covers the multi-billion dollar fraudulent transfer suit going to trial in October against Verizon Communications Inc. (VZ:US) To see the video, click here.

 On the podcast, Rochelle and Pacchia talk about Vitro SAB, the Mexican glassmaker, and the major defeat it sustained when an appellate judge ruled that the bankruptcy court should have put several subsidiaries into involuntary bankruptcy last year.